StrayDogSyn/weather_dashboard_E_Hunter_Petross/docs/architecture.md

 ### **Scalability**

-- New features can be added without affecting existing code
+- New weather features can be added without affecting existing code
 - New data sources can be added by implementing interfaces
-- UI can be swapped (CLI → GUI) without changing business logic
+- Additional UI components can be integrated seamlessly
+- Modular design supports feature expansion

-### **Security**
+### **User Experience**

-- Configuration is properly secured and validated
-- API keys are masked in logs and debug output
-- Sensitive data handling follows best practices
+- Modern, intuitive interface design
+- Comprehensive weather information in one application
+- Multiple interaction modes (current, forecast, comparison, journal)
+- Professional presentation suitable for portfolio demonstration

 ### **Professional Standards**